informatics-isi-edu/chaise/README.md

 ## License

-ERMrestJS is made available as open source under the Apache License, Version 2.0.
+Chaise is made available as open source under the Apache License, Version 2.0.
 Please see the [LICENSE file](LICENSE) for more information.

 ## About Us

-ERMrestJS is developed in the
+Chaise is developed in the
 [Informatics group](http://www.isi.edu/research_groups/informatics/home)
 at the [USC Information Sciences Institute](http://www.isi.edu).